The Gut Brain Connection and Natural Solutions

-Since the gastroinstestinal tract is resposible for digestion, its important to take care of it.
-A damaged gut, also known as leaky gut syndrome, can lead to skin irritation, eight changes, and so much more.
+Since the gastrointestinal tract is responsible for digestion, it's important to take care of it.
+A damaged gut, also known as leaky gut syndrome, can lead to skin irritation, weight changes, and so much more.
 The cause of leaky gut syndrome is unknown, but keeping a healthy gut will help you avoid the syndrome.

 The gut can also affect your brain health.
 This is called the gut-brain connection.

 For instance, your gut is tied to stress.
 It is how you respond to stressful situations.
 It is also believed that depression starts in your gut.
 While the brain controls these emotions, maintaining a healthy gut will help improve your mental health.
 The gut-brain connection is complex, but there are ways to improve the link between your gut and brain.

 Do you get constant tummy aches?
 You may have an unhealthy gut.
 Gas, bloating, and constipation are all signs of an unhealthy gut.

 Some levels of serotonin and dopamine are made in the gut.
 A leaky gut results in less of these chemicals.
 Without the proper levels of serotonin and dopamine, you may experience anxiety and depression.

 Probiotics have been proven to improve mental and gut health.
 You can take supplements or indulge in foods like some delicious yogurt.